suarja/nodejs/docs/railway-deployment.md

 **⚠️ Important Notes:**

 - Do NOT include `npm` in nixPkgs - it comes automatically with Node.js
-- Do NOT include `nodejs_18` in nixPkgs - Railway installs Node.js automatically
+- DO include `nodejs_18` in nixPkgs - Railway doesn't auto-detect Node.js projects
-- Only include `ffmpeg` in nixPkgs
+- Only exclude `npm` from nixPkgs, not Node.js itself

 ### 2. Environment Variables